 The phenol is acidic and care has to be taken not to burn the adjacent skin.
+The phenol must be washed off within a minute or two.

 There may be less post operative pain than wedge resection.

 Should recurrence occur then wedge resection can be performed.